ever-guild/homebrew-stable/README.md

     brew install tonos-cli
     brew install ton-sdk
     brew install tvm-solc

-> Due to the lack of a stable tag for `tvm-linker`, you must install from the master, see [ISSUE#2](https://github.com/tonsoft/homebrew-stable/issues/2).
+    brew install tvm-linker

-    brew install --head tvm-linker
+> Due to the lack of a stable tag for `tvm-linker`, at current moment used tag from fork see [ISSUE#2](https://github.com/tonsoft/homebrew-stable/issues/2).

 ### Upgrade